Doina

 It had gotten cold enough for a coat, but it wasn’t yet time for the fur collar that I only attached when the first frost arrived.
 Bundled up and strangled by a scarf I hated, I set off with my father to visit the Cellarwoman, Florence's mom, who was also the sister of Gică's mother and a Macedonian from Montenegro.
 She had been married to the cellarman at the Royal Estates, which is why everyone called her the Cellarwoman.
 She was on her deathbed and selling her belongings but didn’t want to give them to strangers, preferring to entrust them to family and friends.
 The Cellarwoman had three children: Florence, a pharmacist; Mioara, a teacher in Bucharest; and a son, a lawyer in Craiova.
 They were all grown up and had each taken what they considered useful.

 The Cellarwoman was sitting in the parlor on a white sofa.
-The place was incredible, like our storage shed, filled with antiques, but among them were countless bits and pieces that deserved a thorough inspection.
+The place was incredible, like our storage shed, filled with antiques, but among them were countless bits and pieces that deserved a thorough examination.

 Gică’s aunt was a woman with white hair left unbraided, wearing a white dress and covered with a white throw, just like the one we had.
 She was related to Gică and yet remarkably different.
 She was slender, with an air of elegance about her.
 We exchanged a few words, but she skipped the usual curiosities, not asking my name or age.
 Instead, she complimented my jacket, thus strengthening my attachment to it.